maydaychannel/openpilot9xxcivic/README.md

 *Or use the [emu CLI](https://github.com/emu-sh/.oh-my-comma) to easily switch to this fork's default branch: `emu fork switch ShaneSmiskol`.
 The initial setup may take longer than the above command, but you gain the ability to switch to any fork you want.*

+*Or (last or, I promise!) you can use my handy fork installation link during NEOS setup after a factory reset: **https://smiskol.com/fork/shane***

+---
 ### Branches
 Most of the branches on this fork are development branches I use as various openpilot tests.
 The few that more permanent are the following:
   * [`stock_additions`](https://github.com/ShaneSmiskol/openpilot/tree/stock_additions): This is similar to stock openpilot's release branch.
 Will receive occasional and tested updates to Stock Additions.
   * `stock_additions-devel` or `SA-staging`: My development branch of Stock Additions I use to test new features or changes; similar to the master branch.
 Not recommendeded as a daily driver.

+---
 ### Archive Stock Additions branches
 * [Stock Additions 0.7](https://github.com/ShaneSmiskol/openpilot-archive/tree/stock_additions-07)
 * [Stock Additions 0.7.1](https://github.com/ShaneSmiskol/openpilot-archive/tree/stock_additions-071)